Croluy/DoggoReportBot/README.md

 ## 💡 Commands

+You can get a list of all the commmands available to you by running `/commands` in the bot chat.<br><br>
-I've used emojis to give you a list of commands while also showing what kind of rank is required for that command to work.<br>
+I have listed the most useful commands below and I've used emojis to also show what kind of rank is required for that command to work.<br>
-Obviously all lower ranked commands can be executed by higher ranked Administrators too.
+Obviously all lower ranked commands can be executed by higher ranked Administrators too.<br>

 + 👮‍♀️ **Ban** OR **Terminate**: ban any user who texts the bot and their messages will be completely ignored until you choose to Unban said user.<br>
   You can Ban only by replying to user's message.<br>